Customizing GNOME Screenshots

 PrtScr?
 You can call

-gnome-screenshot without any of those options to capture everything on all of your displays.
+gnome-screenshot without any options to capture everything on all of your displays.

-Obviously, the most efficient way to take a screenshot is to use a shortcut but using default shortcuts means you have no control over where your screenshots are saved and what file names they’ll be assigned with.
-Luckily for us, it’s easy to map shortcuts to Terminal commands, which allows us to have the convenience of dedicated shortcuts and the flexibility of the command line interface which
+Obviously, the most efficient way to take a screenshot is to use a shortcut but using default shortcuts means you have no control over where your screenshots will be saved and what file name format they will follow.
+Luckily for us, it’s easy to map shortcuts to Terminal commands, which allows us to have the convenience of dedicated shortcuts and the flexibility of the command line interface.

 |Take screenshot (all)||Ctrl+1|